Code-4-Community/learning-resources/docs/jumpstart/dictionary.md

     - Method Reference
         - Method references are a special type of lambda which only pass in a reference to an already created method.
         - [Method References in Java](https://www.baeldung.com/java-method-references)

+### Architecture

+- The fundamental structure of a software project.

 ### Backend